 To survive humans are selfish, but we have had to learn to get along with others.
 At one time it was thought survival of the fittest involved physical and mental factors at an individual level.
 However more recently we realize that individuals are part of groups and that our membership is also a factor in our survival.

 One early effective social inter action skill learned was the principle of reciprocity.
 He gives an example from the opening of "The Godfather" where a distraught father asks Marlon Brando to deal with a man who dishonored his daughter.
 He thinks he will have to give money for it, but Don Corleone has something else in mind.
 He sees this as an opportunity to expand his network of "friends" who do each other favors.
-Movie goers were preparing for a violent movie, but instead it started off with how the Godfather actually gets things done.
+Movie goers were preparing for a violent movie, but instead it started off with how the Godfather actually got things done.
 Then of course it gets to the violence.

 There is a relationship between culture and religion.
 We develop trust and co-operation which in turn can effect genetic selection and direct to the benefit of the community.